pints-team/pints/CONTRIBUTING.md

 Major Pints features are showcased in [Jupyter notebooks](https://jupyter.org/) stored in the [examples directory](examples).
 Which features are "major" is of course wholy subjective, so please discuss on GitHub first!

-All example notebooks should be listed in [examples/README.md].
+All example notebooks should be listed in [examples/README.md](https://github.com/pints-team/pints/examples/README.md).
 Please follow the (naming and writing) style of existing notebooks where possible.

+Where possible, notebooks are tested daily.
+A list of slow notebooks (which time-out and fail tests) is maintained in `.slow-books`, these notebooks will be excluded from daily testing.

 ## Infrastructure